 There are many stray dogs in Bali and they can carry rabies and other diseases so it’s best to stay away from them.

 Buying a SIM Card at the airport will be more expensive than purchasing one at a small street store in Bali.
-Data plans are super cheap and it’s a good idea to have data when you are out of wifi to use Google Maps, GoJek and to communicate with the locals.
+Data plans are very affordable and it’s a good idea to have data when you are out to use Google Maps, GoJek and to communicate with the locals.

 If you are planning on staying for more than three months you must register your phone’s IMEI number either at the airport on arrival or at a local customs office within 90 days of entering Indonesia!